xarantolus/sensibleHub/README.md

 ##### From disk

 1. Create a directory called `import` that is at the same location as the executable.
+2. **Copy** songs into the `import` directory.
+It does not matter if you copy the files directly or directories containing them (the server will search everything in there).
+Please note that **the server will delete files from the import directory** once they are added to its library.
-2. Move songs in there and start the server.
+3. (Re)start the server.
-3. Songs will be imported, existing metadata embedded in files is extracted.
+4. Songs will be imported, existing metadata embedded in files is extracted.

-Please note that these imports will only happen on startup, not while the software is running.
+These imports will only happen on startup, not while the software is running.

 ##### Over network/FTP
 You can also import files by putting them in *any* directory over FTP.
-On windows, you can [create a FTP network connection](https://superuser.com/a/88572) quite nicely.
+On Windows, you can [create a FTP network connection](https://superuser.com/a/88572) quite nicely.

 Now any music file that is moved there will be imported.
-It seems like import errors are **not** shown, so you might need to watch the log file if anything went wrong.
+It seems like import errors are **not** shown, so you might need to watch the server output to see if anything went wrong.

 Also, a warning: any file in the `data/` and `import/` directories may be deleted by the software at any time.
 It happens when inconsistencies are found (e.g. a song exists in the `data/` directory on disk but isn't in the index) or a song is edited.
 While it doesn't delete files that are used for songs (images, audio etc.), you should make a backup anyways.
 As all data (except the configuration file) is stored in the `data/` directory, you can just zip it and call it a backup.

 ### Syncing
-Obviously one wants to have their music with them on all devices, even when they are offline.
-Here's a guide on how to achieve that.
+Obviously one wants to have their music with them on all devices, even when offline.
+Here's a guide on how to achieve that on Windows/Linux desktop and Android.

 ##### Desktop